junghoona/CarDeals/README.md

-# CarCar
+# CarDeals

-CarCar is a starter application that consists of microservices
+CarDeals is a starter application that consists of microservices

 Team: